Bruce B. Holmes

 Henry County Board of Commissioners

-Shortly after his election, Commissioner Holmes established the Commissioner Bruce Holmes Youth Foundation (CBHYF) with mentoring components called “Project Exposure” & “Project Blossom” which helps to guide youth in a positive direction through exposing them to environments meant to open their minds to potentially new possibilities and horizons.
-The athletic component of the foundation works in conjunction with the Henry County Parks and Recreation Department and has attracted nearly 500 youth in baseball, football, kick ball, wrestling, cheerleading and basketball year after year.
+Shortly after his election, Commissioner Holmes established the Commissioner Bruce Holmes Youth Foundation (CBHYF) with mentoring components called “Project Exposure” & “Project Blossom” which helps to guide youth in a positive direction by exposing them to environments meant to open their minds to potentially new possibilities and horizons.
+The athletic component of the foundation works in conjunction with the Henry County Parks and Recreation Department and hundreds of young people in baseball, football, kick ball, wrestling, cheerleading and basketball year after year.

-As District 5 Commissioner, Bruce has had an even greater opportunity to serve and support his community in areas of public safety, quality of life, transportation infrastructure and business development.
+As District 5 Commissioner, he continues to create and grow opportunities to serve and support his community in areas of public safety, quality of life, transportation infrastructure and business development.

-After just two years of a four-year term, Commissioner Holmes was honored by two prominent minority business organizations for his work in the community.
+After just two years into his first term, Commissioner Holmes was honored by two prominent minority business organizations for his work in the community.
 He is the first and only person from Henry County to achieve these honors.

 The Georgia Minority Business Awards (GMBA) named him the 2013 Commissioner of the Year.
 This award is presented to individuals who exemplify leadership, commitment to industrious and professional growth, charity towards their fellow man and most importantly their belief in living “success.”
 The GMBA Awards began 16 years ago as a way to recognize outstanding minority owned businesses in Georgia for their achievements in community, personal and company growth.
 Since then, it has grown to include other awards in different industries and business sectors, including entertainment, technology, education, non-profit, and government.